felipethome/react-transition-hooks/README.md

 # React Transition Hooks

-The goal of this component is supply a better alternative to ReactTransitionGroup.
+The goal of this component is supply a better alternative to [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html).
 Why?
 Because, ReactTransitionGroup animations can not be interrupted.
-So, if you are with an animation going on and you want to interrupt it and begin another one you will need to wait until the current animation finishes.
+So, if you are with a component entering the group it can not leave until the entering phase is complete.
 Plus, Facebook will drop support for ReactTransitionGroup soon.

 If you have a component currently using ReactTransitionGroup you can just change your import with this component and everything should work as expected.